ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 **Criteria for the Lesson 6 webpage:**
 * Create a greeting that uses any transform effect.
 * Create a message that uses keyframe animations.
-* Include one additional element you've learned previously (such as video, audio, lists, tables, buttons, links, etc)
+* Include one additional element you've learned previously (such as video, images, audio, lists, tables, buttons, links, etc)
 * Have two separate files, one for HTML and another for CSS

 Use the following code for greeting.html file: